al3xisxyz/al3xis.xyz/content/posts/quickguide-hugo.md

 ```
 During the key generation process it will prompt you for a location to save the generated key and ask for a password, but you can just press `Enter` to skip both.

-Now we can print the newly made public SSH key in the terminal with:
+Now we can print/see the newly made public SSH key in the terminal with:
 ```
 cat ~/.ssh/id_rsa.pub
 ```
-And copy the output in order to insert it in GitHub by going to your profile image on the top right corner and then `Settings -> SSH and GPG keys -> New SSH key`.
+Copy the output in order to insert it in GitHub by going to your profile image on the top right corner and then `Settings -> SSH and GPG keys -> New SSH key`.
 Add a title of your choice and paste the key in the field below.

 [Test the SSH connection with GitHub](https://docs.github.com/en/github/authenticating-to-github/testing-your-ssh-connection) by entering in your terminal:
 ```